 - Image Optimization: The Google AMP Cache utilizes the image optimization stack used by the PageSpeed Modules and Chrome Data Compression.

-To learn more about building sites, themes, and plugins via AMP, please read the official documentation guide provided from the AMP project.
+To learn more about building sites with AMP, please read the official documentation guide provided from the AMP project.

 Have an Unmistakable Headline in Your Hero Section

 You only have a few seconds to capture the attention of your target users!
-The headline in your hero section plays a big role here, and it must be distinctive and clear enough at the same time in order to let them know exactly what you offer.
+The headline in your hero section plays a significant role here, and it must be distinctive and clear enough at the same time to let them know what you offer.

-When it comes to your hero section headline, keep it simple remember, your customers scan the content and if your hero section is not understandable enough, you’ll lose their attention in a flash!
+When it comes to your hero section headline, please keep it simple.
+Remember, your customers scan the content, and if your hero section is not understandable enough, you’ll lose their attention in a flash!